michaelhdev/project-4/README.md

 -   Features – This app contains all the views, models and forms to manage features within the system.
 [Feature App]( https://github.com/michaelhdev/project-4/tree/master/features)

--   Cart – This app contains all the views, models and forms to manage add items to the cart within the website.
+-   Cart – This app contains all the views, models and forms to add items to the cart within the website.
 [Cart App]( https://github.com/michaelhdev/project-4/tree/master/cart)

 -   Checkout – This app contains all the views, models and forms to manage payment and stripe details.
 [Checkout App]( https://github.com/michaelhdev/project-4/tree/master/checkout)